OS-Sketch/www.os-sketch.com/docs/index.md

 Disk: The disk drive consists of sectors (512 byte blocks), each that can be read or written.
 They are numbered from 0 to n-1 which are its address spaces of the drive.
-The disk stores the static data and the program code for the operating system and the disk is used by the ram i in order to load this static data and the program code into this memory system.
+The disk stores the static data and the program code for the operating system and the disk is used by the RAM i in order to load this static data and the program code into this memory system.

 File System: The file system is a software system to keep all of your files